 The compander hard and compander soft differ in the compression ratio of their fixed expander.
 The expander compression is expressed by the straight portion of the lower-left part of the compander curve.
 The compression ratio of the compander hard is large.
 The slope is also large.
 The compression ratio of the compander soft is small, with a gentle compression.
 The parameters in the component editor are the same.

-CompanderH Mono component editor CompanderH Snap B C D 99
+🚟 CompanderH Snap H B C D